-Turbocharger A turbine device that utilizes exhaust pressure to increase the features of the combustion space.
+Turbocharger A turbine device that utilizes exhaust pressure to gas.
+Violent swirling motion.
+Fuel injection provided some turbulence.
+Additional turbulence is provided by the design features of the combustion space.

-Turbulence A violent irregular movement or agitation of a fluid or gas.
+Turbulence A violent irregular movement or agitation of a fluid or paths rather than in continuous parallel paths.